stale-reactjs-org-translations/nl.reactjs.org/content/docs/reference-react.md

 Return a function that produces React elements of a given type.
 Like [`React.createElement()`](#createelement), the type argument can be either a tag name string (such as `'div'` or `'span'`), a [React component](/docs/components-and-props.html) type (a class or a function), or a [React fragment](#reactfragment) type.

-This helper is considered legacy, and we encourage you to either use JSX or use `React.createElement()` directly instead.
+Deze helper wordt als erfenis beschouwd en we raden je aan om in plaats hiervan ofwel JSX danwel rechtstreeks `React.createElement()` te gebruiken.

-You will not typically invoke `React.createFactory()` directly if you are using JSX.
-See [React Without JSX](/docs/react-without-jsx.html) to learn more.
+Je zal, normaal gesproken, `React.createFactory()` niet direct aanroepen als je JSX gebruikt.
+Zie [React zonder JSX](/docs/react-without-jsx.html) voor meer informatie.

 * * *